 1880: In Prescott, AZ, the Pauline Markham troupe that included Josephine Sarah Marcus, the eccentric Jewess who became the lover and wife of Wyatt Earp completed their performances of HMS Penifore.

-1880: “Oil in the World,” an article published today that describes the conditions of oil fields throughout Asia, Europe and the United States, the some of the fields in Eastern Galicia are controlled by Polish Jews.
+1880: “Oil in the World,” published today described the conditions of oil fields throughout Asia, Europe and the United States, the some of the fields in Eastern Galicia are controlled by Polish Jews.
 The Jews of Boryslaw are more interested in gaining the wax found in their fields because it is part of the highly profitable candle business.
 Therefore, they have resisted spending the money necessary to develop the oil production in the area.

-1882: Birthdate of Polish -born “American sculptor, draughtsman and collector” Elie Nadelma
+1882: Birthdate of Polish -born “American sculptor, draughtsman and collector” Elie Nadelman.

 1882: This morning, Philadelphia’s Mayor King received a telegram from J.M.
 Brown of Galveston Texas offering to provide one hundred acres of land in Motely County, Texas to any of the 50 Jewish families who are on their way to Philadelphia from Russia who are willing to settle in the Lone Star State.
 Motely County is one of those under populated expanses in the northwest part of the state.